Charlotte Ashburnham, Countess of Ashburnham

 George succeeded his father as Earl of Ashburnham in 1812, and, on his own death in 1830, was succeeded by his fourth, but eldest surviving, son, Bertram.
-Charlotte then became Countess Dowager.
+Lady Charlotte then became Countess Dowager.
+She died in 1862 at her home at Eaton Square in London.

-Charlotte's portrait was painted by John Hoppner.
+Lady Charlotte's portrait was painted by John Hoppner.
 An engraving is held at Hanbury Hall, Worcestershire.
 Another, by Charles Wilkin, is held by the Scottish National Portrait Gallery.